Alien vs. Predator Central logo

 Competitive Species attacking the Xenomorphs on Xenomorph Prime

 Aliens: The Theory of Alien Propagation was a short comic released by Dark Horse after the successful Outbreak series concluded and before Nightmare Asylum started its run.
 The comic was written as an in-universe report by Dr. Orona, a human scientist who was an important character in Outbreak and an advisor to the Colonial Marines.
 It theorized on the Xenomorph's reproductive cycle and described compelling tidbits about the Xenomorph Homeworld.
 Besides again showing the barren rocky landscape with a hellish sky, it introduces a new species of creatures on the planet that were natural predators for the Xenomorphs.
-These pale-skinned lizard-like creatures had dorsal tubes and were shown attacking a Xenomorph hive en-masse, with both sides taking losses.
+These pale-skinned lizard-like creatures had dorsal tubes and were shown attacking a Xenomorph hive en masse, with both sides taking losses.
 Perhaps this was where the Xenomorphs inherited their dorsal tubes from.

 Start With Alien Books